 Why Do NBN Issues Occur?

-Before rolling up our sleeves and sorting things out, it’s good to understand why NBN outages can happen in the first place.
+Before rolling up our sleeves and sorting things out, it’s good to understand the causes behind common NBN issues and why outages can happen in the first place.
 Knowing your enemy is half the battle won, right?

 Network Maintenance

-Think of network maintenance as a necessary evil.
-Just like your trusty ol’ car needs a service every now and then, the NBN also goes through regular maintenance to keep things running smoothly.
+Just like your trusty ol’ car needs a service now and then, the NBN also goes through regular maintenance to keep things running smoothly.
 Sometimes, this upkeep can cause temporary outages.
 It’s planned, but inconvenient nonetheless.

 Equipment Failure